rchiba/rchiba.github.com/_posts/2015-01-04-financial-snapshot.markdown

 Total travel spend this year comes down to approximately $3.5k, which is about 5% of my income, which I see as too little.
 In 2015 I want to travel more, and aim to increase that percentage to 7% which would correspond with a large trip every quarter.

 As for savings goals, my goal is to exceed a savings rate of 55% for the next year.
 If no large unexpected big costs occur, then both my travel and savings goals should be attainable.
+If some unexpected costs come up as they always do, I will probably cut into my savings rate rather than travel just because I may only have the next decade to travel with true freedom.